LENNOX COMMUNITY GARDENS

 Grafted

-Only eat when perfectly ripe and very soft.
-Flesh a custard like texture.
-Flavour from mild to banana-like to peach to pear to vanilla.
-Generally eaten fresh, but also used in desserts, smoothies or milkshakes, or infused for a calming tea.
+The fruit contains large seeds which should not be eaten as they contain toxins.
+Only eat the fruit when perfectly ripe and very soft; colour changes from green to light yellow when ripe.
+The flesh has a custard-like texture.
+Flavour varies from mild to banana-like to peach to pear to vanilla.
+Generally eaten fresh, but also used in desserts, smoothies or milkshakes.
 Very high in sugars and low in acids.

 Native to Mexico, and Central America south to Costa Rica.

-Tree maintenance
+Tree Maintenance

 • The tree is drought tolerant but will produce better fruit with regular and deep watering during very prolonged dry periods.